-In particular, our construction applies to random exchange cones and in all cases yields law invariant risk measures.
-In case of exchange cones, we relate our construction to the dual representation from \cite{ham:hey10} and \cite{kul08}.
-Throughout the paper we concentrate on the coherent case and one-period setting, but occasionally comment on non-coherent generalisations. \cite{fein:rud13} thoroughly analyse and compare various approaches, including one from this paper, in view of defining multiperiod set-valued risks, see also \cite{fein:rud12}.
+In the case of exchange cones, we relate our construction to the dual representation from \cite{ham:hey10} and \cite{kul08}.
+Throughout the paper we concentrate on the coherent case and one-period setting, but occasionally comment on non-coherent generalisations. \cite{fein:rud14c} thoroughly analyse and compare various approaches, including one from this paper, in view of defining multiperiod set-valued risks, see also \cite{fein:rud14fs}.

 \begin{example} Let $X=(X_1,X_2)$ represent terminal gains on two business lines expressed in two different currencies.
-Assume that $X$ is bivariate normal with mean $(0.5,0.5)$, variances $(1,1)$ and correlation $0.6$.
+Assume that $X_1$ and $X_2$ are i.i.d. normally distributed with mean $0.5$ and variance $1$.
 Assume that the exchanges between currencies are free from transaction costs with the initial exchange rate $\pi_0=1.5$ (number of units of the second currency to buy one unit of the first one), the terminal exchange rate $\pi$ is lognormal with mean $1.5$ and volatility $0.4$, and $\pi$ is independent of $X$.
 The set-valued portfolio $\X$ is a half-plane with the boundary passing through $X$ and normal $(\pi,1)$.